Yoga + MMJ for Veterans

-Three-part series of FREE online classes blending Yoga practice and medicinal marijuana on June 26, July 3, and July 10 at 6:00pm
+Two-part series of FREE online classes blending Yoga practice and medicinal marijuana on November 9 and 12 at 7:30pm – 8:15pm

 Much of what we experience is the result of electrical impulses interpreted by the brain.
 OHM is the measure and symbol of electrical resistance, as well as the sound of an ancient meditative chant.

 OHM is now our newest vaporizable medical marijuana blend, specially designed to warm the body while focusing the mind.

 This enhancement to slowing down and finding one’s center can help provide resistance to overactive thoughts and physical feedback often experienced by patients.

 Join us for two FREE online YOGA classes, blending medical marijuana and the therapeutic practice of YOGA, geared specifically toward veterans and those suffering from chronic pain and/or PTSD.
 These sessions will additionally feature Ron Millward of Balanced Veterans, a non-profit dedicated to supporting veterans’ health and mental wellness.

 Our certified Yoga instructor and PA MMJ patient, Nicole McLane, will take participants through sessions tailored to the medical marijuana patient, with tips and tricks for safely and effectively mixing two of the most popular ways of obtaining relief.

 This series will also feature the NEW medical marijuana blend, Ohm by Ilera Healthcare.
 This product was developed with Yoga practice in mind, featuring a unique blend of cannabinoids and terpenes that warm the body while focusing the mind.

 Nicole McLane began exploring meditation in 1999, tentatively at first, looking for relief from the anxiety brought on by her hectic urban life.